sower-proxy/sower/README.md

 3. Run `./sower -h` for help
 5. Config domain name server
 4. Config auto start

+### Docker deploy
+The auto build docker images are [wweir/sower](https://hub.docker.com/r/wweir/sower).

+It is very simple to use it on the server side.
+Map the port and run it directly.

+But the client is more troublesome and needs some understanding of the working mechanism of the sower.

 ## todo
 - [x] authenticate